I THINK SOMETIMES

 Creating the project

-npm init nuxt-app davidservn-jamstack-blog-sample
+npx [email protected] init davidservn-jamstack-blog-sample

 Now run the following command to start the development environment: